Common White Violet

 Violet family (Violaceae)

-Description: This native perennial plant produces a stem about ½–1' long that often sprawls across the ground or leans against adjacent vegetation.
-This stem is light green and hairless.
-The blades of the alternate leaves are up to 2½" and 2" across; they are orbicular-cordate, medium green, mostly hairless, and crenate along the margins.
+Description: This herbaceous perennial plant produces a stem about ½–1' long that often sprawls across the ground or leans against adjacent vegetation.
+This stem is light green and glabrous.
+The alternate leaves are up to 2½" long and 2" across; they are orbicular-cordate to cordate, medium green, mostly hairless, and crenate along their margins.
 While some young leaves are initially pubescent, they later become mostly hairless.
-The petioles of these leaves are rather stout and hairless; they are about as long as the blades of the leaves.
-At the base of each petiole, there is a large stipule up to 1" long that is lanceolate or narrowly ovate.
-These stipules are light green and hairless; there are linear to lanceolate teeth along their margins.
-Individual flowers develop from the upper axils of the leaves on slender pedicels; the pedicels of these flowers may be 4" long or longer.
-Each flower is about ¾" across; its corolla consists of 5 rounded white petals, while its calyx consists of 5 light green sepals.
-The two lower lateral petals have fine white hairs (or beards) near the throat of the corolla; the lowermost petal has purple lines that function as nectar guides.
-The spur of the corolla is rather short and blunt.
-The throat of the corolla isn't yellow.
-The blooming period occurs from mid-spring to early summer and lasts about 1½ months.
-There is no noticeable floral scent.
-If the flowers are cross-pollinated, they will produce tripartite seedpods.
-Later in the year, inconspicuous cleistogamous flowers are produced amid the foliage, and they are self-fertile.
-Mature seedpods can mechanically eject their seeds several inches.
-These seeds are small and brown.
-The root system produces rhizomes and fibrous secondary roots.
-This plant can spread vegetatively through its rhizomes.
+The petioles of these leaves are light green and hairless; they are about as long as the leaves.
+At the base of each petiole, there is a pair of large stipules up to 1" long.
+These stipules are light green, lanceolate to ovate in shape, and hairless; they have conspicuous narrow teeth along their margins.
+Individual flowers develop from the axils of the leaves on slender pedicels.
+These pedicels are up to 4" long; they are erect to ascending, light green, and hairless.
+The apices of these pedicels are abruptly curved downward so that the flowers are more or less horizontal.

 Cultivation: The preference is light shade to partial sun, moist to mesic conditions, and a rich loamy soil.
 This species doesn't invade lawns because its stems are too long.
+It is relatively easy to cultivate in gardens.

 Return